 Last week, EFF, ACLU, and ACLU of Minnesota filed an amicus brief in State v.
 Pauli, a case in the Minnesota Supreme Court, where we argue that cloud storage providers’ terms of service (TOS) can’t take away your Fourth Amendment rights.
 This is the first case on this important issue to reach a state supreme court, and could mean that anyone in Minnesota who violated any terms of a providers’ TOS could lose Fourth Amendment protections over all the files in their account.

-The facts of the case are a little hazy, but at some point, Dropbox identified video files in Mr. Pauli’s account as child pornography and submitted the files to the National Center for Missing and Exploited Children (NCMEC), a private, quasi-governmental entity created by statute that works closely with law enforcement on child exploitation issues.
+The facts of the case are a little hazy, but at some point, Dropbox identified video files in Mr. Pauli’s account as child sexual assault material and submitted the files to the National Center for Missing and Exploited Children (NCMEC), a private, quasi-governmental entity created by statute that works closely with law enforcement on child exploitation issues.
 After viewing the files, a NCMEC employee then forwarded them with a report to the Minnesota Bureau of Criminal Apprehension.
-This ultimately led to Pauli’s indictment on child pornography charges.
+This ultimately led to Pauli’s indictment on charges for possession of pictorial representations of minors.
 Pauli challenged the search, but the trial court held that Dropbox’s TOS—which notified Pauli that Dropbox could monitor his account and disclose information to third parties if it believed such disclosure was necessary to comply with the law—nullified Pauli’s expectation of privacy in the video files.
 After the appellate court agreed, Pauli petitioned the state supreme court for review.

 The lower courts’ analysis is simply wrong.
 Under this logic, your Fourth Amendment rights rise or fall based on unilateral contracts with your service providers—contracts that none of us read or negotiate but all of us must agree to so that we can use services that are a necessary part of daily life.
 As we argued in our brief, a company’s TOS should not dictate your constitutional rights, because terms of service are rules about the relationship between you and your service provider—not you and the government.